miriamgreis/API-Tools-Playground/README.md

 This repository can be used to try out some tools for OpenAPI.
 Right now it contains examples for mocking, validation, formatting and contract testing.
-We use all tools via `npx`, so you only need `npm` to run the examples.
+Most tools are used via `npx`, so you only need `npm` to run the examples.
 As sample API, we use the Swagger Petstore API.

+> [!NOTE] We use lots of different tools although some offer similar functionalities.
+However, not all of them provide the same level of details and error messages.
+That's why we use the tools that work best for use for the specific functionality.

 Just copy the commands to your terminal in the root folder of the repository and get started.